WesleyBryie/ChumBucket/wiki/megathread/music.md

 ## ► DDL Sites (Direct Downloads)

-* (Discord) [GamesDrive / SlavDoge](https://discord.com/invite/gwxRf6ySGK) - Deezer, Qobuz, TIDAL, and SoundCloud Download Bot.
-The link straight takes you to discord server invite.
+* [Slavart \(on divolt\)](https://divolt.xyz/invite/TStW7rFg) -  Deezer, Spotify, Apple Music, YouTube, Qobuz, TIDAL & SoundCloud Download Bot.
+The link takes you straight to divolt invite.
 There you can get direct download link by pasting the url for the supported streaming sites in the appropriate channel.
-Bot responds fast and download is fast
+Bot responds fast and download is fast [Site](https://slavart.gamesdrive.net/)

 * /r/MusicalBootlegs - Broadway bootlegs